FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/wbc_liquid_application.md

 ```

 ### Step 4.
 Configure the SDK certificate
-in the "asset-app-create a configuration file "applicationContext.xml" in the liquid / src / test / resources directory and write the configuration content。
+Create the configuration file "applicationContext.xml" in the "asset-app-liquid / src / test / resources" directory and write the configuration content。

 The contents of applicationContext.xml are as follows: